cirosantilli/linux-cheat/vm/vagrant/README.md

     vagrant ssh

 You are now in a virtual shell inside the virtual machine.
 To exit it do a `Ctrl+D`.

 The new machine will have:

 - a regular user named vagrant, who can `sudo` without password
-- a `/vagrant` directory which is a shared directory with the directory containing the Vagrantfile.
+- a `/vagrant` directory which is the host's directory containing the Vagrantfile mounted.

 Stop the machine from running to save CPU: